dotkernel/api-documentation/docs/book/v5/introduction/introduction.md

 ## OAuth 2.0

-OAuth 2.0 is an authorization framework that enables applications to obtain limited access to user accounts on your DotKernel API.
+OAuth 2.0 is an authorization framework that enables applications to obtain limited access to user accounts on your Dotkernel API.
 We are using mezzio/mezzio-authentication-oauth2 which provides OAuth 2.0 authentication for Mezzio and PSR-7/PSR-15 applications by using league/oauth2-server package.

 ## Email

 It is not unlikely for an API to send emails depending on the use case.
-Here is another area where DotKernel API shines.
+Here is another area where Dotkernel API shines.
 Using `DotMailServiceMailService` provided by dotkernel/dot-mail you can easily send custom email templates.

 ## Configuration